ElenaCerezoSwing/LoginKairos/README.md

 Make sure your version is up to 1.8.3 or even higher.
 If not, please update it

-In case you do not have bower installed, please use the following instructions:
+In case you do not have bower installed, please use the following instruction:

     npm install bower -g

+After that step, please keep on following these instructions:

     cd myproyect
     cd /public "or in the folder where you have your index.html" bower install --save https://github.com/ElenaCerezoSwing/LoginKairos.git

 #### Edit your HTML file and put the link to webcomponent into HEAD tags.
 It is necessary to use the POLYFILL script before the import

+Just to make even clearer this step you could read [Estela's article](https://medium.com/@E_parrado/polymer-to-chrome-and-beyond-bf4b25dbbc66)

     <head>
      ...